AyoCodess/ayocodess/README.md

 ### Hi there 👋

-Orginally from 🏴󠁧󠁢󠁥󠁮󠁧󠁿 Living in :sweden:
+Orginally from 🏴󠁧󠁢󠁥󠁮󠁧󠁿 , ethnically from :nigeria: and Living in :sweden:

 ### Social Media